upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

 * [Wanna make a cyoa... but how important is the design?] – Advice in the comments
 * [How to make (format) a CYOA post?] – Advice in the comments
+* [CYOA 101 by Dragon's Whore] – A huge tutorial on how to make Interactive NSFW CYOAs (that I only found half way through completing this tutorial lol)

 ### Static CYOAs
 Resources primarily for Static CYOAs.
 May still apply to creating Interactives.